 Does Enron oppose additional emphasis on securing electricity infrastructure?

 Enron does not oppose the need to secure the electric grid from malicious attacks.
 Enron does not believe that NERC policies and RTOs will be able to meet those needs.
-We believe that overly cautious attempts to restrict access to information, or to curb the consolidation of operations, will negatively impact the access to system information and to provide independent transmission access that is essential to further transparency of the electric grid and to increase trading and liquidity in wholesale electric markets.
+We believe that overly cautious attempts to restrict access to information or curb the consolidation of operations will negatively impact the access to system information, limit independent transmission access that is essential for further transparency of the electric grid, and reduce trading and liquidity in wholesale electric markets.

 Since NERC, Security Coordinators and the RTOs are viewed by policy makers as industry experts in this area, we should not to try discredit these entities.
-Instead, we should make clear our positions on the need to maintain progress towards more open markets at a rapid pace and these entities have much greater impacts on system security and wholesale market efficiency.
-National security can best be ensured through transmission and generation owner commitments.
+Instead, we should make clear our positions on the need to maintain progress towards more open markets at a rapid pace, and that these entities have much greater impacts on system (as opposed to national) security and wholesale market efficiency.
+National security can best be ensured through transmission and generation owner commitments to protect their assets from physical harm.